Icones fungorum hucusque cognitorum 3: 49 (1839)

 - Perenniporia, P. fraxinea, P. fraxinophila, P. medulla-panis, P. robiniophila, P. subacida, P. tenuis

-- Trametella, alternate genus for Coriolopsis gallica, Trametes trogii
+- Trametella (or Funalia), available genus for Coriolopsis gallica, Trametes trogii

 - Trametes, T. aesculi, T. betulina (Lenzites), T. cinnabarina (Pycnoporus), T. conchifer (Poronidulus), T. gibbosa, T. hirsuta, T. ochracea, T. pubescens, T. suaveolens, T. versicolor (Coriolus)